 Access Statement: Students with disabilities who are experiencing barriers in this course may contact the Access Office for assistance in determining and implementing reasonable accommodations.
+The Access Office is located in Farbar Hall.
 The phone numbers are 229-245-2498 (V), 229-375-5871 (VP) and 229-219-1348 (TTY).
 For more information, please visit VSU's Access Office or email: access@valdosta.edu.